MelissaAlasalmi/ft_printf/README.md

 ```
 The function ft_printf, mimicking stdio's function printf, writes a string to the standard output.
 If it's parameter 'format' includes format specifiers (subsequences beginning with %), the additional arguments following format (variadic function) are formatted and inserted into the resulting string replacing their respective specifiers.
 It returns the number of output characters.

+You can read more about it [here](https://www.dummies.com/programming/cpp/using-printf-for-output/) - this link was my best friend during this project!

+Through this project, I learned the importance of well-structured, readable and extendable code.
+The nature of this function makes it vital to have a proper plan before you start coding - no brute-forcing your way through this one!

 ### It handles the following types:

 | Type specifier | Type                     | Example       | Supported flags                |